Sustainability

 Corporate Philosophy

-The corporate philosophy represents the basic concept of all corporate activities, and MITSUBA's strategies, plans, various systems, business activities, etc., are all built under the corporate philosophy.
-MITSUBA places the “Mission Statement" that constitutes this corporate philosophy as its philosophy on Corporate Social Responsibility (CSR).
+The corporate philosophy represents the basic concept of all corporate activities, and MITSUBA’s strategies, plans, various systems, business activities, etc., are all built under the corporate philosophy.
+MITSUBA places the “Mission Statement” that constitutes this corporate philosophy as its sustainability policy.

 MITSUBA Group aims to be a company that meets the expectations of the society and is trusted by putting its philosophy into practice.